Keywords & Keyword Density Explained

-Whether you're a keyword newbie or a veteran researcher, there are things you should just know when it comes to optimizing your website's content.
-As mentioned, Google continually updates the intelligence ranking our webpages.
-Before we discuss keywords themselves, we'll need to cover what these tools are and what they do.
+Whether you're a keyword newbie or a veteran researcher, there are things you need to know when it comes to optimizing the content on your website.
+As we mentioned before, Google continually updates the intelligence ranking of our websites.
+More specifically, the ranking of each page on our website.
+Before we discuss keywords themselves, we'll need to break down what these tools are and what they do.

-There are three algorithms you need to be optimizing for:
+There are three Google algorithms you need to be optimizing for:

 Before implementing Google Hummingbird, Google simply presented page results instead of the answer to a question that we searched for.
-If your webpage has a clear answer easily presented in a question box, you'll rank higher.
+If the pages on your website have a clear answer presented in a question box, you'll rank higher.

 Ultimately, these three algorithms are looking for the same thing: keyword density.

-Keyword density refers to how often search queries, keywords, and searchable terms appear in your webpage content.
+Keyword density refers to how often search queries, words, and terms appear in your webpage content.
 While there is a formula to calculate keyword density, there are WordPress plugins like Yoast that do it for you.
-There isn't a consensus on the ideal keyword density percentage, but there are some things you can do to make sure you're not overdoing it.
-These tips will also help improve your webpage rankings.
+There isn't a consensus on the ideal percentage, but there are some things you can do to make sure you're not overdoing it.
+These tips will also help improve your page rankings.